 With your children pretend you are a synesthete and go to the art museum and experience each of your 5 favorite paintings using all your senses.
 Have each family member ask themselves:

 - What does the red in the painting taste like?
 Orange?
 Brown?
 Green?

 - What do the various shapes in the painting smell or taste like?

 - If you were to put this painting to music—what piece of music would you choose?

-#10: Finding the Gold: The Connection Between Food and Art
+#10: Kids Museum: Finding the Gold: The Connection Between Food and Art

 When taking your kids to lunch after the museum, order a soup or salad or something with a lot of ingredients.
 Explain to your kids—it took loving care to make the delicious soup or salad with all the different ingredients.
 Artists, too, spend hours of their time putting together their many “ingredients” of shapes, textures, patterns, and colors to create a beautiful painting for everyone to enjoy.
 Going to an art museum allows everyone to appreciate the detailed artistic talents of the artists.